h8d13/Vase/README.md

 > Tools used: mainly archinstall, mkarchiso, arch-install-scripts, dd, jq.
 Compression: squashfs (xz), .tar.zst (pkgs) and tar.gz (db of pkgs) pacman confs.

-Run in project root: `git submodule init && git submodule update`
+Run in project root: `sudo ./main -u` or `--update` this pulls in the submodules and checks for updates.

 Or better yet, fork all the repos and send me patches.